Gone with the Wind (novel): Caste system

 The characters in the novel are organized into two basic groups along class lines: the white planter class, such as Scarlett and Ashley, and the black house servant class.
-The slaves depicted in Gone with the Wind are primarily loyal house servants, such as Mammy, Pork, Prissy, and Uncle Peter.
-House servants are the highest "caste" of slaves in Mitchell's caste system.
+The enslaved people depicted in Gone with the Wind are primarily loyal house servants, such as Mammy, Pork, Prissy, and Uncle Peter.
+House servants are the highest "caste" of enslaved people in Mitchell's caste system.
 They choose to stay with their masters after the Emancipation Proclamation of 1863 and subsequent Thirteenth Amendment of 1865 sets them free.
-Of the servants who stayed at Tara, Scarlett thinks, "There were qualities of loyalty and tirelessness and love in them that no strain could break, no money could buy."
+Scarlett thinks of the servants who stayed at Tara, "There were qualities of loyalty and tirelessness and love in them that no strain could break, no money could buy."

-The field slaves make up the lower class in Mitchell's caste system.
-The field slaves from the Tara plantation and the foreman, Big Sam, are taken away by Confederate soldiers to dig ditches and never return to the plantation.
-Mitchell wrote that other field slaves were "loyal" and "refused to avail themselves of the new freedom", but the novel has no field slaves who stay on the plantation to work after they have been emancipated.
+The enslaved field workers make up the lower class in Mitchell's caste system.
+The enslaved field workers from the Tara plantation and the foreman, Big Sam, are taken away by Confederate soldiers to dig ditches and never return to the plantation.
+Mitchell wrote that other enslaved field workers were "loyal" and "refused to avail themselves of the new freedom", but the novel has no enslaved field workers who stay on the plantation to work after emancipation.

 American William Wells Brown escaped from slavery and published his memoir, or slave narrative, in 1847.
 He wrote of the disparity in conditions between the house servant and the field hand:

 During the time that Mr. Cook was overseer, I was a house servant – a situation preferable to a field hand, as I was better fed, better clothed, and not obliged to rise at the ringing bell, but about a half-hour after.
 I have often laid and heard the crack of the whip, and the screams of the slave.